heidermassu/config_mgtm/README.md

 ### Snapshoting VM os Disk
 - Resizing VM 'snapshot-vm-os-main.py'
+  - Going to create a snapshot of the VM mentioned

 ### Restoring VM from snapshot
 - Resizing VM 'restore-vm-from-snap-main.py'
+  - Going to restore a new VM based on Snapshot name provided
+    - steps:
+      - 1º Going to deallocate old VM settled in the variables
+      - 2º Delete the old VM were deallocated (only if the variable 'del_vm = True')
+      - 3º Create a New vm from snapshot name provided in the variable 'snapshot'.
+You must have a snapshot created already that ensure you can restore that specifi point of time!!
+Otherwise will not posible restore
+        - 3.1 - Create disk from snapshot
+        - 3.2 - Create a new NIC or Attach NIC already created
+        - 3.3 - Create a new VM from the disk
+      - 4º Attach managed disk providen through variable 'disk_managed_name'

 ## Functions
 ### Module common.vm.vm